micahwoods/micahwoods.github.io/_posts/2017-12-03-monthly-turfgrass-roundup.md

 Adventures in Golf [went to Thailand](https://youtu.be/_JAQHi_WVA8):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_JAQHi_WVA8?rel=0" frameborder="0" allowfullscreen></iframe>

+The 4th MLSN newsletter went out this month.
+It's available for download at the [archive page](http://www.asianturfgrass.com/archive/).

 If you would like to subscribe to the [ATC updates mailing list](http://www.subscribepage.com/atcupdate), or the [MLSN newsletter list](http://www.subscribepage.com/mlsn), you can do so at those links.
 Each is sent with new information about 6 times a year.